 What exactly is an Automated Valuation Model in relation to real estate?
-A real estate Automated Valuation Model (AVM) refers to a solution that utilizes machine learning analyzes a range of data points to provide a value estimate for a specific property.
+A real estate Automated Valuation Model (AVM) refers to a solution that utilizes machine learning to analyze a range of data points to provide a value estimate for a specific property.

 The data analyzed typically includes property characteristics, comparable sale prices, property market trends, the age of the property and more.
 In this post, we contrast and compare the most well-known AVM providers on the market.